KnudsenMorten/ClientInspectorV2/README.md

 The idea of the dashboards are that they will show where your infrastucture if drifting from best practice.
 Think of them as KPIs, where we might not be in control.

-Instead of having a task with patching and managing antivirus, we will have KPIs, which will show, where computers are **not** patched - or where realtime protection in anvirus is not running - or machines which has bluesceened during the last 24 hours.
+Instead of having a task with patching and managing antivirus, we will have KPIs, which will show, where computers are **not** patched - or where realtime protection in anvirus is **not** running - or machines which **has bluescreened** during the last 24 hours.

 ![Antivirus](img/Sample-Bitlocker-2.png)

 ![Bluescreens](img/Sample-Bluescreens.png)

 <details>
-  <summary>More sample workbooks views included in solution</summary>
+  <summary>More sample views included in solution</summary>

 ![Antivirus](img/Sample-Antivirus-1.png)